Limite: Production

 Peixoto wanted to play the male lead himself, and pitched the film to Brazilian directors Humberto Mauro and Adhemar Gonzaga, both of whom said that Peixoto's scenario was too personal to be directed by anyone else.
-Peixoto decided to proceed, and paid for the production using family funds.
+Peixoto decided to proceed and paid for the production using family funds.
 He filmed in 1930 on the coast of Mangaratiba, a village about 50 miles from Rio de Janeiro, where his cousin owned a farm.
 Stylistically, Limite follows a number of great 1920s directors.
-In his article on the film, critic Fábio Andrade notes the influence of D.W.
-Griffith, Soviet montage, the German Expressionist works of F.W.
-Murnau and Robert Wiene, French Surrealist shorts by Germaine Dulac and Man Ray, Robert J. Flaherty, Carl Theodor Dreyer and particularly Jean Epstein, all of which are visible in German-born Edgar Brasil's cinematography.
+In his article on the film, critic Fábio Andrade notes the influence of D. W. Griffith, Soviet montage, the German expressionist works of F. W. Murnau and Robert Wiene, French Surrealist shorts by Germaine Dulac and Man Ray, Robert J. Flaherty, Carl Theodor Dreyer and particularly Jean Epstein, all of which are visible in German-born Edgar Brasil's cinematography.

-One scene takes place at a screening of The Adventurer (1917 film) by Charlie Chaplin, suggesting another important influence on Peixoto's film.
+One scene takes place at a screening of The Adventurer by Charlie Chaplin, suggesting another important influence on Peixoto's film.

 Reception

 Limite had three public screenings in Rio de Janeiro between May 1931 and January 1932, receiving little public support or critical acclaim.
 Its reputation built slowly: Vinicius de Moraes, who later became a prominent Brazilian poet and lyricist, showed the film to Orson Welles when he visited Brazil in 1942 to film parts of It's All True.
 Other screenings took place in private film societies, alongside works by Sergei Eisenstein and Vsevolod Pudovkin, during the 1940s and early 1950s.

-Peixoto died in 1992, aged 83, leaving a substantial body of literary work, unproduced screenplays and scenarios, and a fragment of a planned second feature film, Onde a terra acaba, which never was completed and mostly lost in a fire.
+Peixoto died in 1992, aged 83, leaving a substantial body of literary work, unproduced screenplays and scenarios, and a fragment of a planned second feature film, Onde a Terra Acaba, which never was completed and mostly lost in a fire.

 Peixoto continued to promote Limite throughout his life.
 In 1965, he publicized an article about the film, supposedly written by Eisenstein, praising its "luminous pain, which unfolds as rhythm, coordinated to images of rare precision and ingenuity."
 Peixoto was vague about the article's provenance, which lacked primary sources, claiming first that it appeared in Tatler and then an unidentified German magazine and finally admitted that he had written it himself.

+In 1988, the Cinemateca Brasileira named Limite the best Brazilian film of all time.
+In 1995 a national survey of critics by Folha de S.Paulo named it the best Brazilian film.
+In 2015, it was voted number 1 on the Abraccine Top 100 Brazilian films list.